DiamessoGroup/chez-sergio/src/components/ProductItem/ProductItem.md

 ### Description

-It will display the details for a product.
-The name of the product, price, description and some nutritional facts.
+Displays the product details: The name of the product, price, description and some nutritional facts.